M1 Observing

 Step 4: Write Down Your Progress

 After you finish doing the exercise, use the worksheet to write down how the experience went for you.
 This is useful because as you return to the exercise you have a record of your progress.
-On the first column write the date and in the second - the object that you picked to observe.
-In the column named Qualities of the Object write the qualities that you described the object with, i.e. the adjectives or descriptions (for e.g. small, smooth, light, makes no sound).
+In the first column write the date and in the second - the object that you picked to observe.
+In the column named Qualities of the Object write the qualities that you described the object with, such as the adjectives or descriptions (for e.g. small, smooth, light, makes no sound).
 In the last column write down any thought, emotion or physical experience that may occurred in you while you were doing the exercise.

 Date | Object | Qualities of the Object | Thoughts, Emotions, or Sensations |